zjunjunia/mapped/README.md

-# mapped
+# Mathematics for forensics:
-Mathematics for forensics: modelling the transfer of contaminants from a finger to a surface
+## modelling the transfer of contaminants from a finger to a surface
+Understanding the transference of trace residue from a contaminant to a surface is important in many applications and in particular for forensic sciences where this allows for forensic reconstruction and provides evidence for criminal investigation.
+This project proposes a novel mathematical model for the behaviour of residue particles from a finger to a surface with increasing levels of complexity.
+This model is then verified by comparing with experimental data by using an optimisation algorithm and generating parameters for each variant of the model.